-Training your core will help maintain your posture and balance, as well as keep your midsection tight and toned.
-Target the deep abdominal muscles of the transverse abdominis and internal obliques with planks and side planks.
-ABC News recommends stability ball rollouts, where you kneel on the floor and place your elbows on a ball.
+In an ABC News online article, Michele Olson, Ph.D., professor of exercise science at Auburn University in Alabama, recommends stability ball rollouts, where you kneel on the floor and place your elbows on a ball.
 Allow the ball to roll forward while opening your hips and shoulders.
-Then, contract your abs to pull the ball back towards you.
-Pelvic tilts, abdominal pulses and Yoga are also ideal activities for training your core.
+Then, contract your abs to pull the ball back toward you.
+Pelvic tilts, abdominal pulses and yoga are also ideal activities for training your core.

 Before engaging in static stretching, do about five minutes of movement to warm-up the muscles, which can include walking, cycling, or just large dynamic joint movements like arm circles and trunk rotations.
 The American Council on Exercise suggests stretching each major muscle group and holding each stretch for 15 to 30 seconds.
 Do not bounce, strain, or hold your breath.

 On non-weight-training days, work on your core, balance and posture.
 Engage in moderate amounts of cardiovascular exercise most days per week.
 The American College of Sports Medicine recommends a minimum 150 minutes per week of activity.
 If you are new to exercise, break this down into 10 to 15 increments one to three times per day.